thomersch/Mikrowelle-OS/README.md

 # Mikrowelle OS

 Mikrowelle OS is a static page generator for podcast websites and feeds.

 Tested on Python 2.7.
+Will not work under Python 2.6, please update in this case.
+No Python 3 compatibility, yet.

 ## What does "static page generator" mean?